What is Early College?

 Students are required to participate in a training in the spring prior to the academic year in which they will mentor.
-Training will combine online modules and in person sessions.
+Training will combine 3 in person sessions and some online training.
 Mentors will then be matched with an Early College student and begin mentoring responsibilities the following fall.
 Mentors are required to meet with their mentee for a minimum of 20 minutes per week during the academic year they are committed.
 Mentors can also expect between 1-2 other meetings or group activities each semester to help build community among mentors and mentees.
 This commitment also includes email and phone communication in order to provide well rounded support of the Early College Student.
 Mentor-mentee meetings are coordinated on an individual basis based on availability of both individuals.
-Mentors should plan on being involved with the program for a minimum of a full calendar year.
+Mentors should plan on being involved with the program for a minimum of a full academic year.

 - Completed application